 To me, The Big Sick is a rare romantic comedy that melds the classic formula of the romcoms of yore and the more modern dirty approach in films like Knocked Up or The Forty-Year-Old Virgin.
-It makes sense then, that Judd Apatow would have a hand in this film too.
+It makes sense then that Judd Apatow would have a hand in this film too.

 The amazing true life story of co-writers Kumail Nanjiani and Emily V. Gordon’s meet-cute, relationship, and medical drama was certainly ripe for a film adaptation, but it’s the performances of this film that truly make the film worthwhile.
-Kumail shines as… Kumail, an up-and-coming comedian who is “heckled” by a intelligent and adorable Emily played by Zoe Kazan.
+Kumail shines as… Kumail, an up-and-coming comedian who is “heckled” by an intelligent and adorable Emily played by Zoe Kazan.

-Her parents are equally as charming (played by Ray Romano and Holly Hunter) and its their interaction with Kumail that sells the second half of the film.
+Her parents are equally as charming (played by Ray Romano and Holly Hunter), and it’s their interaction with Kumail that sells the second half of the film.